sdsu excel Awards

 Fund Use

 Funds may be used to support any aspect of their community-based work as long as it complies with rules relating to the use of State of CA Funds.
 Funds must be used by the end of the 2026-2027 academic year.
+Examples of how funds can be used include, but are not limited to:

 Who May Nominate?